alchemyplatform/rundler/docs/architecture.md

 ## Builder

 The builder module is used to propose, send and track transactions that need to be bundled together and pushed onto the chain.
-There are 3 components to the builder module that have repsective purposes, `sender`, `signer` and `server`.

 ## Bundle Proposer

-The bundle proposer is is most important part of the build  f
+The bundle proposer is is most important part of Rundler as it performs numerous operations to check whether transactions and valid based on the [EIP4337 spec](https://eips.ethereum.org/EIPS/eip-4337), estimate gas and see if the next bundle has enough room for it to be included or wait until a new bundle is proposed.

 ## Bundle Sender

-Like the bundle sender
+After the bundle proposal runs, the bundle sender logic will handle the process of propagating a transction on chain and checking on the status to see if it is included in a block.
+This process also handles the gas increases if the transaction has any issues being included.

 ## Sender

-The sender components function is to forward the bundled user operations to a node url or to a relay server (eg. Flashbots) if the chain is supported, after the transactions have been sent out to be landed on chain, there are a couple process that track the status of the operations and perform updates to the gas price if the transaction has not landed within a few blocks.
+The sender is a lower level module that is used by the bundle sender to forward the bundled user operations to a node url or to a relay server (eg. Flashbots) if the chain is supported, after the transactions have been sent out to be landed on chain, there are a couple process that track the status of the operations and perform updates to the gas price if the transaction has not landed within a few blocks.

 ## Signer